Made with

 Flowchart vs Workflow vs Process Map

-Although these diagrams all visualize processes, they focus on different aspects of how work moves through a system.
+Although these diagrams all visualize processes, they focus on different aspects of how work moves through a system, from decision logic to task movement and broader operational structure.

-Main Focus Decision logic & control flow Task movement High-level structure
+Main Focus Decision logic and control flow Task flow and handoffs High-level process structure

-Understanding these distinctions helps organizations choose the right process visualization method for operational modeling.
+Understanding these distinctions helps organizations choose the right visualization method based on whether they need to model decision logic, task flow, or overall process structure.

 Comparison of flowchart, workflow diagram, and process map examples